Post Summary: The Best Weekend Getaways From Seattle, Washington And Exactly What To Do There

 Sometimes all it takes is a day trip to refresh yourself!
 Here are some of the best overnight trips from Seattle for a mini-vacation.

 North Bend, Washington.
 North Bend is the perfect place for an overnight trip from Seattle – it’s only a 30-minute drive away!
 This area is perfect for you if you love the outdoors, but want a relaxing spa getaway as well.
 We suggest staying at the Salish Lodge & Spa for the full treatment and visiting Snoqualmie Falls right outside the lodge for one of the most romantic weekend getaways from Seattle.
-For hiking options, consider Little Si of Rattlesnake Ledge on your way back to Seattle in the morning.
+For hiking trails near Seattle, consider Little Si of Rattlesnake Ledge on your way back to the city in the morning.

 Skykomish, Washington.
 Drive up Highway 2 for the day to experience some of the best outdoor hiking in Washington state!
 Stay overnight from Seattle at the insta-famous Tye Haus, (here’s our Airbnb code form $40 your first booking!) and take short but stunning hikes to places like Scenic hot springs, Wallace Falls, and Barclay Lake.